The Daily Dose/Saturday, April 26, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow’s back, with the longest Diary entry ever.
+The Diary of a Nobody – Sparrow lays the hammer down.
 Today’s Diary.

 ———